awakenedhaki/rosalind/RNA/README.md

-# Transcribing DNA into RNA
+## Transcribing DNA into RNA

-## Problem
+Topics: String Algorithms

 An RNA string is a string formed from the alphabet containing 'A', 'C', 'G', and 'U'.

-Given a DNA string t corresponding to a coding strand, its transcribed RNA string u is formed by replacing all occurrences of 'T' in t with 'U' in u.

-__Given:__ A DNA string t having length at most 1000 nt.
+Given a DNA string $t$ corresponding to a coding strand, its transcribed RNA string $u$ is formed by replacing all occurrences of 'T' in $t$ with 'U' in $u$.
+Given: A DNA string $t$ having length at most 1000 nt.

-__Return:__ The transcribed RNA string of t.
+ Return: The transcribed RNA string of $t$.

-# Sample Dataset:
+ Sample Dataset

  GATGGAACTTGACTACGTAAATT

-# Sample Output:
+ Sample Output

  GAUGGAACUUGACUACGUAAAUU